-Does that have never freshened or have not been milked regularly and are over 24 months of age MUST compete in the companion goat class.
+Dairy breed does that have never freshened or have not been milked regularly and are over 24 months of age MUST compete in Class D - Other Goats.

 Bucks are not permitted.
 Wethers should be castrated, banded or clamped at least sixty (60) days before show.
+Scrotum must be healed and devoid of testicular tissue.
 Any animals with traditional buck appearances or odors are not permitted.